 - Gather your documentation and lodge your application through online services

 - Request registration or registration and certification — this can be done when you file your application.

 You'll need the following:

 - Ownership and contact details (including postal address)

-- A representation of your design (e.g. a photo or line drawing of your design)
+- At least one representation of your design (e.g. a photo or line drawing of your design)

 - Product name